Brand Image

-Ever since the clouds of Chernobyl drifted over Turkey in 1986, political leaders have sought to deceive the public about the risks of radiation, insisting that it posed no harm to human health.
-The absurdity of their statements—claims like “a little radiation is good for you,” “radioactive tea tastes better,” “radiation strengthens bones,” or “your household propane tank is just as risky as nuclear”—epitomizes the uniquely alla turca approach to nuclear discourse.
-These contradictions, intertwined with Turkey’s nuclear history dating back to the 1930s, have shaped the tragicomic essence of Nuclear alla Turca.
-In this documentary, we bring to light these little-known stories, offering an unsettling yet darkly humorous reflection on the country’s nuclear narrative.
+Since the radioactive clouds of Chernobyl reached Turkey in 1986, political leaders have repeatedly sought to mislead the public about the risks of radiation, insisting that it poses no threat to human health.
+The absurdity of their statements—claims such as “a little radiation is good for you,” “radioactive tea tastes better,” “radiation strengthens bones,” or “your household propane tank is just as risky as nuclear”—combined with Turkey’s nuclear history stretching back to the 1930s, forms the tragicomic core of Nuclear alla Turca.

 Can Candan